enjjo/enjjo.github.io/_pages/teaching.md

 ### **76-207 DiverCities: Multiculturalism and North American Cities**
 **Semester:** Spring 2024
 **Course Description:** This course investigates urban multiculturalism through the experiences of immigrant families, international students, and transnational workers.
-Focusing on Los Angeles, New York City, and Toronto**, students analyze how these cities function as sites of cultural intersection.
+Focusing on Los Angeles, New York City, and Toronto, students analyze how these cities function as sites of cultural intersection.
 **Curriculum Development:** Designed to align with my research on multiculturalism and transnationalism, this course connects urban studies, diaspora studies, and literature.
 By drawing on students' lived experiences, it encourages critical engagement with city spaces** and global migration.

 ---